 However you may conceive of your life and whatever your values may be, if you consider your life within the context of having four fundamental Pillars, you can begin to recognize that should you neglect any one of them or approach any one of them with unreal expectations or self-deception, it will create a tremendous difficulty for you.

 You have the entire world around you to demonstrate the results.
-Here, instead of judging and condemning people, look at their lives in terms of their Pillars.
+Here instead of judging and condemning people, look at their lives in terms of their Pillars.
 If you have the opportunity to know the circumstances of a person’s life, instead of just judging them for the way they appear or behave, really look at the Pillars of their life.
 Where did they invest themselves?
 What was really overlooked or neglected?
 Where did their personal development cease, or where was it never given in the first place?

-Here you can begin to see the results, which are manifest all around you.
+[Here] you can begin to see the results, which are manifest all around you.
 In your own deep evaluation of your life, see where you have invested yourself within the context of the Four Pillars of your life.
 Which of these Pillars have you built and which have you neglected?
 Where have you overemphasized your life, or where have you become obsessive?
 What have you missed?

 This teaching on the Four Pillars of your life is part of God’s New Message and Revelation for the world.
 It is being given to prepare you to become strong and stable, wise and compassionate, and capable of facing a world of ever-increasing instability and turmoil in the face of the Great Waves of change—environmental degradation, violent weather, resource depletion, increasing political and economic instability and the growing threat of war.
-When you begin to think of the Great Waves of change that God’s New Message is revealing, you will see how weak you really are and where you lack preparation, strength and stability.
+When you begin to think of the Great Waves of change that God’s New Message is revealing, you will see how weak you really are and where you lack preparation and strength and stability.

 What is success?
-Success is the ability to experience and express the greater purpose that has brought you into the world, a greater purpose that will require strong relationships, a greater purpose that will require that you are stable and that you can adapt to changing circumstances in the world, a greater purpose that will require that you have a deep connection to the greater Knowledge that God has placed within you, to guide you and to protect you and to lead you to your greater life.
+Success is the ability to experience and express the greater purpose that has brought you into the world—a greater purpose that will require strong relationships, a greater purpose that will require that you are stable and that you can adapt to changing circumstances in the world, a greater purpose that will require that you have a deep connection to the greater Knowledge that God has placed within you, to guide you and to protect you and to lead you to your greater life.

 This greater purpose will require that your health be stable, that you be mentally sound and physically able to undertake the great requirements and responsibilities of this higher purpose in life.

 That really is success, in a greater sense, in a greater way.
-It is not just success in terms of what your culture values or in what your family thinks is significant.
+It is not just success in terms of what your culture values or what your family thinks is significant.
 It is success in terms of your real nature and the Creator of all life, who has sent you into the world to give special gifts to a world in need.

 As We have said, building the Four Pillars of your life is the perfect antidote to eccentricity and self-obsession.
 It is the perfect foundation for building a life of real meaning and purpose.
 It is an antidote to depression and low self-esteem.
 It is an antidote to the inability to accept oneself or to value one’s characteristics.
-It is the perfect antidote to failing to discern real relationships from all the other attractions to which people fall prey.
+It is a perfect antidote to failing to discern real relationships from all the other attractions to which people fall prey.
 It is the perfect antidote to having your life collapse around you because it does not have the strength to withstand the Great Waves of change.

 God has sent you into the world for a greater purpose, but God knows that you cannot discover or realize this purpose unless you have a strong enough foundation to bear it, to carry it, to express it and to fulfill it.
 That is why the foundation building is so important and requires real time and investment on your part.